JoNilsson/lathe-mastery-wikibook/docs/06-advanced-operations/01-drilling.md

 ### Oversized Holes

+When holes consistently measure larger than the drill diameter, several factors may be contributing to the problem.
+Understanding how each cause creates oversized holes helps you diagnose and correct the issue systematically.

 **Causes**:

-- Drill runout in chuck
+- Drill runout in chuck - creates an orbital motion that enlarges the hole
-- Worn drill margins
+- Worn drill margins - allows the drill to wander within the hole
-- Excessive feed pressure
+- Excessive feed pressure - causes drill flexing and unpredictable cutting
-- Incorrect point geometry
+- Incorrect point geometry - unequal cutting edges create imbalanced forces

 **Solutions**: